Overview

 Getting There

-- From Galway city: Follow the R336 westward to Roundstone (≈70 km, 1 ½ h).
-After Roundstone, continue on the R341 for about 4 km; a sign for Dog’s Bay appears on the left.
+- From Galway city: Follow the R336 west towards Roundstone (approximately 70 km, 1 hour 30 minutes).
+Just past Roundstone, continue on the R341 for about 4 km.
+Look for the sign to Dog’s Bay on the left.